Windows on the courtyard: living and thinking under a dome

 When the dome turns against humans

-Seeking to isolate oneself from others, whatever the scale, was still no more than the logic of nimbies, i.e. the self-defensive posture of owners seeking to preserve their interests, as described by Mike Davis in City of Quartz.
-But what can you do against an invisible enemy that can affect anyone?
+Seeking to isolate oneself from others, regardless of scale, was still only a matter of NIMBY logic, i.e., a self-defense posture of property owners seeking to protect their interests, as described by Mike Davis in City of Quartz.
+But what can be done against an invisible enemy that can affect everyone?

 What the dome brings into play